For reprint permissions please email us the name of the requested post/article along with the publication name.

 Tuesday, July 12, 1955

-Noon – Walworth County Sheriff Theodore Delbert says a thorough search in all directions from Selby failed to uncover any trace of a hitchhiker or man answering the description of the killer.
+Noon – Walworth County Sheriff Theodore Delbert says a thorough search in all directions from Selby failed to uncover any trace of a hitchhiker or man answering the killer’s description.

-Police Identification Bureau experts check a collection of fingerprints found on a cedar chest beneath the window from which Donna Sue was abducted.
-The prints will be checked against Donna Sue’s family and near relatives.
+Police Identification Bureau experts check a collection of fingerprints found on a cedar chest under the window in the room where Donna Sue slept.
+Officials will check the prints against Donna Sue’s family members and nearby relatives.

 Afternoon – Federal officers file a “John Doe Warrant” for the slayer, giving officers throughout the country the authorization to arrest and hold anyone suspected of the slaying.